zwave-js/node-red-contrib-zwave-js/APIChange-v9.md

 The properties `responseThroughEvent` and `forceUpdate` will be supported in the new message format (at the root of `payload`) but support for them will be removed in V10 (please see change log)

+The `Node` API will be available in V10 and will house the `setName`, `setLocation` methods as well as a few new one 😃

 ```javascript
 cmd:{